derekkraan/merkle_map/README.md

 MerkleMap is almost a drop-in replacement for Map.
 It has the same functions, with the following additions:

-- `MerkleMap.diff_keys/2` returns the keys that differ between two merkle maps.
+- `MerkleMap.diff_keys/2` returns the keys that differ between two Merkle maps.
 - `MerkleMap.prepare_partial_diff/2` prepares a partial diff.
 - `MerkleMap.continue_partial_diff/3` continues the partial diff.
-- `MerkleMap.update_hashes/1` updates the hashes in the merkle map.
+- `MerkleMap.update_hashes/1` updates the hashes in the Merkle map.

-When mutating the merkle map, hashes are not automatically updated.
+When mutating the Merkle map, hashes are not automatically updated.
 Hashes must be updated manually.
 This is both for performance, but also to keep function signatures from getting too silly.
-Functions that accept two merkle maps (eg, `merge/2`) will require that you have run `update_hashes/1` on both input maps, or an ArgumentError will be raised.
+Functions that accept two Merkle maps (eg, `merge/2`) will require that you have run `update_hashes/1` on both input maps, or an ArgumentError will be raised.

 `prepare_partial_diff/2` and `continue_partial_diff/3` are built for use when comparing two maps that are not present in the same process or perhaps not even on the same node.
-By sending and comparing only a part of the merkle tree in each step, it is possible to send much less traffic back and forth.
+By sending and comparing only a part of the [Merkle tree](https://en.wikipedia.org/wiki/Merkle_tree) in each step, it is possible to send much less traffic back and forth.
 This is especially a concern for large maps.

 ## Benchmarks